praveek/launch.en/help/release-notes/current.md

 ### Updates

-* Archive packages on SFTP Hosts will now be delivered to the root patch specified by the Host instead of being delivered two subdirectories deep (which is how all other builds are delivered).
+* Archive packages on SFTP Hosts are now delivered to the root patch specified by the Host instead of being delivered two subdirectories deep (which is how all other builds are delivered).
 This was change because of permissions issues creating subdirectories on some SFTP servers.

 ## June 13, 2019